rachelgu1/darwin-dcsa.github.io/content/meet-the-dcsa.md

         <p align="justify">
 Melanie is an MBA at the Judge Business School.
 She comes from a Media and Entertainment background, making films and TV series.
 She loves wine and cheese tasting and will talk to anyone about it at length!<br><br>

-In pre-pandemic times, the Ents Officers used to coordinate, organise, and promote the Darwin BOPs.
+The Ents Officers used to coordinate, organise, and promote the Darwin BOPs.
 They were responsible for the music, decorations, security, and finances.
 They also worked with the Events Officer to host other events throughout the year.
 Darwin BOPs were known for their vibrant atmosphere and original themes and they always had the most popular Cambridge bands performing.
-Sadly BOPs are not allowed in the foreseable future.
-They will now try their best to offer alternative entertainments.
-But rest assured, as soon as BOPs are allowed again, they will throw the best and biggest college parties which will have been worth the wait!
-Think live music, themes, drinks, djs, raffles, good vibes and dancing until the early morning...
+Think live music, themes, drinks, DJs, raffles, good vibes and dancing until the early morning...
 Reach out to them if you have any ideas!
 One officer is elected in November, and the other is elected in May.
         </p>
     </td></tr>